Chess pieces sunset

 Planning considerations

-• The existing trust protections will no longer apply after 5 April 2025 to all current and new trusts.
+• The previous trust protections no longer apply after 5 April 2025 to all current and new trusts.

 • However, where the settlor qualifies and makes a claim, the FIG regime will apply to FIGs of the trust for the first four years of the settlor’s UK residence.

-• Where a beneficiary qualifies, the FIG regime will also apply to income and capital distributions to or benefits received by that beneficiary.
+• Where a beneficiary qualifies, the FIG regime will also apply to income and capital distributions and to benefits received by that beneficiary.

-• The TRF will extend to capital payments to UK resident beneficiaries from an offshore trust that match to pre-6 April 2025 FIG of the trust.
+• The TRF extends to capital payments to UK resident beneficiaries from an offshore trust that match to pre-6 April 2025 FIG of the trust.

-• The existing income tax and IHT ‘motive defences’ (that broadly apply where a trust was not set up with any UK tax avoidance motive) will continue to apply, but are subject to review and may possibly be restricted or removed with effect from 6 April 2026.
+• The previous income tax and CGT ‘motive defences’ (that broadly apply where a trust was not set up with any UK tax avoidance motive) will continue to apply, but are subject to review and may possibly be restricted or removed with effect from 6 April 2026.

-Despite lobbying over the summer months, it was always unlikely that the existing trust protections would survive a change of government.
+Despite lobbying in summer 2024, it was always unlikely that the existing trust protections would survive the change to a Labour government.

 Planning considerations